Personal Social Health Education

 starts with building a respectful relationship with self and covers topics including families, friendships, pets and animals, and love and loss.
 A vital part of this

 Puzzle is about safeguarding and keeping children safe; this links to online safety and social networking.
 Children learn how to deal with conflict, build assertiveness skills, and identify their own strengths and strategies for building self-esteem and resilience.
 They explore roles and responsibilities in families and friendship groups, and consider stereotypes.

 Changing Me deals with change of many types, from growing from young to old, becoming a teenager, assertiveness, puberty, self-respect and safeguarding.
 Each year group thinks about looking ahead, moving year groups or the transition to secondary school and how to cope positively with such changes.
 Life cycles and human reproduction are taught in some year groups at the school’s discretion.
 Jigsaw has produced a separate leaflet explaining the approach taken with Relationships and Sex Education.
-We can make this available to you on request.
+In Years 5 and 6 where we teach about conception, you will receive a letter that includes clear information about vocabulary and examples of the resources we use.
+We can make content for any other unit available on request.